MikeR94/CI-Project-Portfolio-5/README.md

 - ### Page Not Found

-  This is the page that is displayed when the user enters a URL or tries to navigate to a page that does not exist
+  This is the page that is displayed when the user enters a URL or tries to navigate to a page that does not exist or if the user does not have the correct permissions

   ![Page Not Found](/src/assets/readme_images/page-not-found.png)